jiefeiy/pricing-American-put-option/README.md

 # prcing-American-put-option
 Pricing American option with a single asset

-run '/pathGen/test_pathBS1d.m'
+Run '/pathGen/test_pathBS1d.m' to
-generate asset price paths under the Black Scholes model
+generate asset price paths (or anti paths for variance reduction) under the Black Scholes model